2010: The first ImageNet challenge

 2012: Andrew Ng's team demonstrates an unsupervised neural network that recognizes cats in videos

-2012: Alex Krizhevsky and Ilya Sutskever from the University of Toronto demonstrate that deep learning outperforms traditional approaches to computer vision processing 200 billion images during training (AlexNet)
+2012: Geoffrey Hinton and his students Alex Krizhevsky and Ilya Sutskever at the University of Toronto demonstrate that deep learning outperforms traditional approaches to computer vision processing 200 billion images during training (AlexNet)

 2013: Nal Kalchbrenner's and Phil Blunsom's "sequence to sequence" learning